Minus World: Summary

-The Minus World is accessed from World 1-2.
+The Minus World is accessed from World 1–2.
 In order to encounter it, players must exploit a glitch in order to maneuver Mario through the bricks separating the normal exit from the Warp Zone area.
 So long as players do not lock the screen in position, they can make Mario enter the first Warp Pipe before the text is revealed.
 However, if the glitch is performed carefully, players can make it to the other pipes.
 The second pipe will lead to world 5, while the third will also lead to the Minus World.

-The console did not have a method to check for collisions between tiles, and the task of checking all points around a tile for possible collision points was too difficult for the console's MOS Technology 6502.
+The console did not have a method to check for collisions between tiles, and the task of checking all points around a tile for possible collision points was too difficult for the console's Ricoh 2A03.
 To compensate for this, the designers put boundary boxes around objects and compared a limited number of collision boundaries.
 Mario's sprite has two points, one on each foot, each detecting his collision with the floor.
 The game would normally eject Mario in the opposite direction he is going if he is considered inside a block, which can be averted by crouching while jumping into it and, at the exact right moment, pushing left, causing him to be ejected on the other side of the wall.
 The game then erroneously sets the far-left and far-right Warp Pipes to send him to World -1.

 When players successfully pull this off, they are presented with a screen reading World -1, and then Mario is put in a water level that loops the end with the beginning, and as a result, cannot be beaten.
 It is a copy of the stage World 7-2, aside from the looping.
 Despite the appearance and the popular name "Minus World", it is not, in fact, a negative level number.
-Rather, the level is identified in the internal memory as "World 36-1", but when it displayed a blank tile is shown, as 36 is the tile number for a blank space.
+Rather, the level is identified in the internal memory as "World 36-1", but when it is displayed a blank tile is shown, as 36 is the tile number for a blank space.
 The reason the glitch occurs is because of a misread byte.